conduktor/conduktor-tempo-beta/README.md

 # Conduktor Tempo - private beta

+***Warning** : Due to some deep database changes, next release (0.5.0, planned for the 01 or 02 feb) will trigger a reset of the scenarios.
+From there we'll do our maximum to ensure backward compatibility and avoid any data lost.*

 ## Running the application

 During the private beta, Conduktor Tempo is accessible via a docker image.
 You will need a secret key to run this application.